Editorial Standards

 What You Report, In Plain Language

 On each 8609‑A you confirm basic building identifiers and compute the annual credit.
-That means you will enter eligible basis, applicable credit percentage, the applicable fraction based on units or floor space, and you will consider any events that reduce credit or trigger partial recapture.
+That means you will enter eligible basis, applicable credit percentage, the applicable fraction (the smaller of the unit fraction or the floor space fraction, per Form 8609-A line 2), and you will consider any events that reduce credit or trigger partial recapture.
 Keep the building’s BIN consistent with your original Form 8609.
 Keep unit counts and floor space totals consistent with rent rolls and annual owner certifications.
 When something changes, document why, then reflect the change on the form.

 Average Income And Your Applicable Fraction After T.D.
 9967